 Some will give you a fair price if you’re selling, and some will completely rip you off if they think you have no idea what you’re doing.

-Some Tips If You Want To Sell Coins
+2 Helpful Tips If You’re Going To Sell Coins

 Just the same, it’s senseless to accept $10.00 for a $100.00 coin when all you had to do is take 5 seconds to look up some info on the Internet beforehand.